rajdeeprockysarker/FCM/README.md

     iv> Additional option -> Add Chennel Name "MyNotifications" v> Send

-If you select topic it takes 24 hrs to live / without topic it appear immediately in device
+<h1><b>If you select topic it takes 24 hrs to live / without topic it appear immediately in device